-3. Select Proofing in the Word Options dialog box.
+- Select the Proofing tab in the Word Options dialog box.

-4. Select Grammar & Refinements or Grammar in the Writing Style drop-down menu.
+- Select Grammar & Refinements or Grammar in the Writing Style menu.
 (Most users will want to choose Grammar & Refinements because it offers more options.)

 Defining each grammar option is beyond the scope of this tutorial.
-However, the Microsoft Office Support website provides a detailed explanation of most of the options.
+However, the Microsoft Office Support website provides a detailed explanation for many of the options sorted by language.

-7. Select the OK button to save your selections and close the Grammar Settings dialog box.
+- Select the OK button to close the Grammar Settings dialog box.

-10. Select the OK button to save your choices and close the Word Options dialog box.
+- Select the OK button to close the Word Options dialog box.

 How to Run the Editor

-1. Select the Review tab in the ribbon.
+- Select the Home tab in the ribbon.

-2. Choose a suggestion to change the spelling error.
+- Choose a suggestion to change the individual spelling error.